For using the igraph C library

 project files (.paj

-Hypergraphs (i.e. graphs with non-binary edges) are not supported.
+Temporal networks (i.e. with time events) are not supported.

-Graphs with both directed and non-directed edges are not supported, are they cannot be represented in igraph.
+Graphs with both directed and non-directed edges are not supported, as they cannot be represented in igraph.

-Graphs with multiple edge sets are not supported.
+Multi-relational networks (i.e. networks with multiple edge types) are not supported.

 igraph also reads the vertex and edge attributes